IBM/AutoMLPipeline.jl/docs/src/tutorial/pipeline.md

     with respect to the different pipelines evaluated.
     The compact expression supported by the
     pipeline makes testing of the different combination of features and models trivial.
-It makes performance evaluation easily of the pipeline easily manageable in a systematic way.
+It makes performance evaluation
+    of the pipeline easily manageable in a systematic way.